BangkitC23-PC673/nutriary-cloud/README.md

 ### GET by ID
 To get data by ID. just add `/eat/:id` after the link, but without the colon sign `:`. <br>
 For example: `https://predictive-guru-387911.et.r.appspot.com/eat/1` <br>
-If the ID not found, the reslut will display `Eat data does not exist!` <br>
+If the ID is not found, the result will display `Eat data does not exist!` <br>
-If succes, the result will display a json format like this:
+If success, the result will display a JSON format like this:
 ```
 [
     {